docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 `app.project.item(index).markerProperty`

-#### NOTE
-This functionality was added in After Effects 14.0 (CC 2017)
+?> **Note:** This functionality was added in After Effects 14.0 (CC 2017)

 **Description**

-A [PropertyGroup object](../properties/propertygroup.md#propertygroup) that contains all a composition’s markers.
+A [PropertyGroup object](../properties/propertygroup.md#propertygroup) that contains all a composition's markers.
 Composition marker scripting has the same functionality as [Layer markers](../layers/layer.md#layer-marker).

 See [MarkerValue object](../other/markervalue.md#markervalue).